DragonBuild/dragon/README.md

 # Current State

-DragonBuild is currently "mildly stable."
+dragon is currently "mildly stable."
 It'll have some bumps, especially on linux.

-DragonBuild also recently went through a major rewrite of the generator.
+dragon also recently went through a major rewrite of the generator.
 As I only have one PC to test on, what works for me may not work on your machine.
 I'm always willing to get in touch and debug your issues.

 # Helpful links